tomduck/pandoc-secnos/README.md

+**New in 2.2.0:**

 **New in 2.1.1:** Warnings are now given for duplicate reference targets.

 [more...](#whats-new)

-pandoc-secnos 2.1.1
+pandoc-secnos 2.2.0
 ===================

 *pandoc-secnos* is a [pandoc] filter for numbering section references when converting markdown to other formats.
 It is part of the [pandoc-xnos] filter suite.
 LaTeX/pdf, html, and epub output have native support.
 Native support for docx output is a work in progress.

 Demonstration: Processing [demo3.md] with pandoc + pandoc-secos gives numbered section references in [pdf][pdf3], [tex][tex3], [html][html3], [epub][epub3], [docx][docx3] and other formats.

-This version of pandoc-secnos was tested using pandoc 1.15.2 - 2.7.3,<sup>[1](#footnote1)</sup> and may be used with linux, macOS, and Windows.
+This version of pandoc-secnos was tested using pandoc 1.15.2 - 2.10.1,<sup>[1](#footnote1)</sup> and may be used with linux, macOS, and Windows.
 Bug reports and feature requests may be posted on the project's [Issues tracker].
 If you find pandoc-secnos useful, then please kindly give it a star [on GitHub].

 See also: [pandoc-fignos], [pandoc-eqnos], [pandoc-tablenos] \
 Other filters: [pandoc-comments], [pandoc-latex-extensions]